VaheAA/starbucks-clone-html-scss/README.md

-# Startup development environment with Gulp 4 and SCSS preprocessor.
+# Starbucks website clone made with HTML/SCSS/JS and GULP 4